 Squats are the best workout for the lower body that targets glutes along with quads and hamstrings.
-For building glutes Lower bar squats are more effective.
+For building glutes, Lower bar squats are more effective.

 It can be done by placing the bar on your shoulders in a way that it rests on your rear delts.
 This position gains advantage as it exerts lesser weight on knees.
 Changing foot placement on the leg press will also help target the glutes; instead of having your feet directly below the body, keep the feet high on the platform.
-This will decrease knee flexion and extension and take the emphasis away from the quads and onto the glutes.
+This will decrease knee flexion and extension and take the emphasis away from the quads and into the glutes.
 Hack squats and machine squats are also commonly used to strengthen the glutes.

 Hip thrust transforms the backside of glutes.
 Many athletes do this work out to strengthen both their core and glutes.

-It can be done by placing your shoulders on the bench with knees at an angle of 90 degrees and feet flat on floor.
+It can be done by placing your shoulders on the bench with knees at an angle of 90 degrees and feet flat on the floor.
 Now squeeze the glutes muscles by lifting hips up and hold for 1 or 2 seconds.
-For advanced lifters you can do this exercise with added weight.
+For advanced lifters, you can do this exercise with added weight.
 Place the barbell across the hips and perform and perform the movement just the same.
 Here’s a video showing you how to correctly execute the exercise

 Lunges also build up the glutes.
 Admittedly their not as effective as the squat but you can begin with the simple lunge and progress into weighted lunges and reverse lunges for better glute activation.
 Keeping that mind to muscle connection in mind will help you to get the most out of your glutes.